 RNIB is committed to safeguarding everyone who uses our services or comes into contact with us.

 Safeguarding is integral to all our work.
 We take safeguarding seriously.
-If you have any concerns, please email [email protected], call RNIB's Helpline on 0303 123 9999, or contact your local social services team, or the Police.
+If you have any concerns, please contact RNIB's Helpline by email: [email protected] or call on 0303 123 9999, or contact your local social services team, or the Police.

 It is never too late to report a safeguarding concern or complaint.
 Some people find that reporting gives them a sense of closure and helps them to start moving on.
 You can contact us on 0303 123 9999.
 We will listen.
 We will act.